oSoWoSo/disroot-howto/pages/03.Cloud/04.Clients/01.Desktop/02.GNU-Linux/desktop-sync-client/docs.en.md

 To share directly with **another user or group** of **Disroot Cloud** (if you the persons username, or the group name)
 Just:
-- Write the username or group name in question in the textbox
+- Write the username or group name in question in the text box
-- Press the arrow button on the right side of the textbox
+- Press the arrow button on the right side of the text box

-And you will see in the botton of the window information regarding that particular share.
+And you will see in the button of the window information regarding that particular share.

 ![](en/desktop-client-11.gif)

 And manage the share with the user in question:
 - Deleting the share
-- Allow resharing
+- Allow re-sharing
 - Allow editing

 ![](en/desktop-client-13.gif)